Gabriel09BR/Pedestrian-Traffic-Light-System/README.md

 ## 🎛️ Pedestrian Button Logic
 - Pressing the button triggers:
   - A **confirmation double-beep**
-  - A validated crossing request (debounced)
+  - A validated crossing request
 - The waiting time before green varies from **10 to 60 seconds**
   - **More traffic = longer waiting time**
   - **Less traffic = shorter waiting time**